Happy Labor Day! Can you imagine your 4 year old working to help pay the bills?

 It’s Labor Day and there are so many reasons to be thankful that our family lives here in this country and at this time!
-This is a post I wrote last year and I thought it was worth sharing again.
+This is a post I wrote a couple of years ago and I thought it was worth sharing again.

 According to the Bureau of Labor Statistics this is how American adults spend their time: